jimratliff/nix-dotfiles/README.md

    ```

 6. Apply the configuration:
-   If this is the **first time** you're applying the configuration on a new machine, the `darwin-rebuild` tool won't be installed yet.
+   If this is the **first time** you’re applying the configuration on a new machine, the `darwin-rebuild` tool won’t be installed yet.
 Instead, run:
    ```zsh
    nix build .#darwinConfigurations.default.system
    ./result/sw/bin/darwin-rebuild switch --flake .#default